programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 First, add an additional user input to filter the map data.
 Using another widget, `selectInput`, you could allow a user to display data from just one of the four countries in the title list.
 Type `?selectInput` into the console to get help on the parameters you need to do this correctly.
 Additional inputs can be placed under the existing ```sliderInput```, separated by a comma.

-Next, add some elements to the leaflet map.
+Next, add some elements to the Leaflet map.
 A full list of options can be found using `?circleMarkers` in RStudio.
 For example, you can add a label to the points with `label = coverage_city`.

 You'll notice that every time you move the slider, the entire map redraws and resets its view, which isn't very elegant.
 This can be fixed using another function called `leafletProxy`.
-In essence, create an empty leaflet map (without the `circleMarkers`) as above.
+In essence, create an empty Leaflet map (without the `circleMarkers`) as above.
 Then in another reactive context, `observe`, you'll add the code to redraw the changing parts of the map, using `leafletProxy`.
-The instructions for how to do this can be found [here](https://perma.cc/CZ84-CW9F).
+The instructions for how to do this can be found on [Leaflet's docs](https://perma.cc/CZ84-CW9F).

 ## Conclusion

 Interactive visualisations can help to bring new insights to historical data.
-In this tutorial we made use of some powerful R packages, such as the tidyverse and leaflet, and were able to use these in an interactive environment, rather than having to prepare all the data in advance.
+In this tutorial we made use of some powerful R packages, such as the `tidyverse` and `leaflet,` and were able to use these in an interactive environment, rather than having to prepare all the data in advance.
 We learned how and why we might use reactive programming, which allows us to create dynamic R code where user inputs take the place of fixed variables.

 This approach can be easily adapted to suit a range of different data formats and modes of analysis.
 The relatively low barrier to entry makes it easy to create quick applications which can make working with large-scale data less painful.
 Shiny applications are also a useful way to share some of the benefits of the programming capabilities of R with a non-technical audience or project team members.
-It's relatively easy to create an application that will allow a user to do their own data analysis with R, without have to actually code or use the command line.
+It's relatively easy to create an application that will allow a user to visualize their own data analysis with R, without having to actually code or use the command line.

 ## Final code